GarrettPi/FoodTruckProject/README.md

 ### Lessons Learned

-Biggest lesson I think I learned with this project is that it ALWAYS pays to give your code that one last review.
-For instance, I almost left a pair of auto generated get/set methods for the static truck number field.
-Had I done that, I would have pretty royally tanked my chances at full credit.
+Biggest lesson I learned with this project is that it ALWAYS pays to give your code that one last review.
+For instance, I almost left a pair of auto generated static get/set methods for the static truck number field.
+Had I done that, I would not have completed the assignment to a sufficient degree to earn full credit.
 Thankfully I caught them in time.
 It's never too late to double check the plan and make sure your code doesn't deviate.

+Another lesson I learned was the true importance of analysis and planning on relation to time management of object-oriented programming projects.
+My time was heavily constrained this weekend and that could have impacted my ability to complete the assignment.
+Thankfully I spent the requisite time to break down the needs of the program and then plan how best to achieve them.
+This allowed me not only to complete the assignment in time, but also to add some quality of life upgrades that make the user experience more reliably enjoyable.